To admire is, to me, questionless, the highest pleasure in life.

 The website is ongoing work, yet I hope that some day the view on the Hamiltons’ private life becomes as positive as they deserve, and this work will be finished.
 What I really hope for is that someone will write a new biography; for such an extraordinary story three main biographies written in three different times are certainly not too many.
 I then hope it will be someone with a thorough knowledge of all sides of Hamilton's scientific life, from his mathematics to his metaphysics, combined with theology, psychology, literature and history, who is prepared to take the gossip out of the stories, and will make good use of all the tiny details I found to be incorrect or simply missing.
 Such a new biography would, in one stroke, change the views on Hamilton.
 While the mathematicians, physicists, computer scientists, engineers, etc. carry on the work following from Hamilton’s enormous legacy, of which a glimpse is given below.

-And then a beautiful costume drama, in which Hamilton’s love for Catherine Disney is embedded in the terrible story of her life, a love which at the same time did not in any way destroy the happy marriage Hamilton had with Helen Bayly.
-It will not be easy to depict this very nuanced and intricate story while respecting the people involved, but it can be a scintillating story about a beautiful, talented Disney daughter who was sacrificed on the altar of family pride and was unable to cope with her fate; a kind, humble, yet also very self-assured genius who was far ahead of his time and had to endure the consequences thereof; and a happy and headstrong woman from Nenagh, Tipperary, who with her weak health dared to marry a man like that.
+And then I hope for a beautiful costume drama, in which Hamilton’s love for Catherine Disney is embedded in the terrible story of her life, a love which at the same time did not in any way destroy the happy marriage Hamilton had with Helen Bayly.
+It will not be easy to depict this very nuanced and intricate story while respecting the people involved, but it can be an intensely sad yet at the same time scintillating story about a beautiful, talented Disney daughter who was sacrificed on the altar of family pride and was unable to cope with her fate; a kind, humble, yet also very self-assured genius who was far ahead of his time and had to endure the consequences thereof; and a happy, fashionable and headstrong woman from Nenagh, Tipperary, who with her unstable health dared to marry a man like that.

 The engraving of the steam locomotive Hibernia, built in 1834, shows the state of science a year after Hamilton’s marriage, two years after the publication of his Third Supplement to an Essay on the Theory of Systems of Rays which would lead to Hamiltonian mechanics,* and nine years before Hamilton found the quaternions.